StoneT2000/rl-ts/src/RL/Environments/README.md

 ![](./cartpole.gif)

-These are the main, **integrated environments** of the `rl-ts` package.
-To create an environment and step through it and render the environment.
-These integrated environments are actively maintained.
+These are the main, **integrated environments** of the `rl-ts` package that are maintained.
+To create an environment and step through it and render the environment:

 ```js
 const RL = require('rl-ts');